White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have won 56.7% of the games this season when they were favored on the moneyline (17-13).
+- The White Sox have won 54.8% of the games this season when they were the moneyline favorite (17-14).

-- Chicago has played as moneyline favorites of -200 or shorter in only one game this season, which it won.
+- Chicago has gone 13-8 (winning 61.9% of its games) when it has played as moneyline favorites of -135 or shorter.

-- The implied moneyline probablility for this matchup gives the White Sox a 66.7% chance to win.
+- Based on this matchup's moneyline, the White Sox's implied win probability is 57.4%.

-- Chicago has had an over/under set by bookmakers 84 times, and have combined with opponents to go over the total in 37 of those games (37-41-6).
+- Chicago has played in 85 games with an over/under set, and have combined with its opponents to go over the total 38 times (38-41-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!